 My copy of Delving Deeper just came in the mail, and after a thorough skim I quite like it.
-I was after a retroclone that hews as closely as possible to OD&D, and at first blush DD seems to fit the bill.
+I was after a retroclone that hews as closely as possible to OD&D (paid link), and at first blush DD seems to fit the bill.

 But when I got to the section on dungeon stocking, it looked pretty different from OD&D. Let’s poke that bit and crunch the numbers, like I did with B/X D&D vs. Labyrinth Lord dungeon stocking.

 OD&D vs. Delving Deeper